 There was no difference as such on the thermals of the graphics card in both sets of the testing.
-The temperature reading was taken after a 30 minutes gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
-The reading from the MSI AfterBurner was counter checked with the reading from the HWInfo64.
+The temperature reading was taken after a 30-minute gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
+The reading from the MSI AfterBurner was counter-checked with the reading from the HWInfo64.

-Similarly, there was no difference in terms of the power being utilized by the graphics card in both sets of the testing.
-The power reading was taken after a 30 minutes gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
-The reading from the MSI AfterBurner was counter checked with the reading from the HWInfo64.
+Similarly, there was no difference in terms of the power being utilized by the graphics card in both sets of testing.
+The power reading was taken after a 30-minute gaming session of Witcher 3: The Wild Hunt on 1440P at Ultra settings.
+The reading from the MSI AfterBurner was counter-checked with the reading from the HWInfo64.